ararslan/PPCG-Grad-Stats/README.md

 Run from the command line like `python3 gradstats.py` and all of your dreams will come true.

+You may need to run `pip3 install requests` before `python3 gradstats.py`.

 Disclaimer: This project is in no way affiliated with Stack Exchange, Inc.